aws-samples/simple-game-studio-on-aws/README.md

 # Simple Game Studio on AWS

+Note: refer [hands-on doc](https://catalog.us-east-1.prod.workshops.aws/workshops/1f1e1c90-886b-47c7-a5bd-cb6fb26a3c37/ja-JP) for the detail (written only in Japanese).

 With this CDK application, you can easily build a simple and customizable game studio on AWS.
 The default setting covers a build farm, a source code repository, CI tool, workstation, and backups.
 If you are suffered from long build time, build farm management, slow response from CI tool, this project could help your time.

 ![Architecture](docs/architecture.png)